TheNuSan/Lev4k/README.md

 - change "m1" function for your main rendering
 - change "m2" function for your post-process pass
 - change "m3" function for your music
+- change your intro duration in Shaudio.h SONG_DURATION, SHAUDIO_YRES must be adjusted accordingly so MAX_SAMPLES is inferior to SHAUDIO_XRES * SHAUDIO_YRES
 - compile in "editor" config and press f5 to see the result
 - when ready compile in "snapshot" or "release" (longer compilation time), you will find your final exe in out directory